Sexual Health Education Overview

 prevention and sex education are part of the required Health Education Program

 for students in San Diego Unified School District.
-The HIV Prevention and Sex
+The Sexual Health

 Education Program is part of the Physical Education, Health and Athletics